docksen/airset/README.md

   set(data?: D): this

   /**
-   * Update data
+   * Update the current data and refresh the page
    *
-   * - Update the current data and refresh the page
    * - To refresh the page, use the refresh method
    *
    * @param data cache data